dyhes/zulip/docs/production/deployment.md

    - `proxy_read_timeout 1200;`.
 It's critical that this be
      significantly above 60s, but the precise value isn't important.
    - `proxy_buffering off`.
-If you don't do this, your `nginx` proxy may return occasional 502 errors to clients using Zulip's events API.
+If you don't do this, your `nginx` proxy may return occasional 502 errors to clients using Aloha's events API.

 1. The other tricky failure mode we've seen with `nginx` reverse proxies is that they can load-balance between the IPv4 and IPv6